-South Saskatchewan and Sasktachewan Rivers
+South Saskatchewan and Saskatchewan Rivers

-The South Saskatchewan and Saskatchwan Rivers rise in the eastern slopes of the Rocky Mountains, flows eastward across the prairies and meets with the North Saskatchewan River at the Saskatchewan River Forks.
+The South Saskatchewan and Saskatechwan Rivers rise in the eastern slopes of the Rocky Mountains, flows eastward across the prairies and meets with the North Saskatchewan River at the Saskatchewan River Forks.
 The Saskatchewan River flows from there into Lake Winnipeg, eventually emptying into Hudson Bay via the Nelson River.

 The nominated portion of the South Saskatchewan River begins at Saskatchewan’s border with Alberta and continues to its confluence with the North Saskatchewan and Saskatchewan Rivers.
 The nominated portion of the Saskatchewan River ends as the river leaves the province at the Manitoba border.